 Health Care Proxy & The Guardianship Process

-I have represented many individuals in connection with the preparation and execution of Health Care Proxy's.
+I have represented many individuals in connection with the preparation and execution of a Health Care Proxy.
 These proxies are an important part of a person's overall estate plan.
 I work closely with my clients in connection with developing and implementing all aspects of their plan.

 The New York statute provides specific guidelines regarding health care proxies.
 It is essential that a person prepare and sign a Health Care Proxy in accordance with the statutory guidelines.
 It is also essential that a person select a health care agent who will implement the care decisions in accordance with a person's desires.

 In the event a person becomes incapacitated and has not signed a Health Care Proxy, it may be necessary to have the Court appoint a Guardian to make these decisions.
-Guardianship proceedings in New York require a formal hearing in Court.
-The Court appointed Guardian, even if a family member, may not be as familiar with a persons health care desires as would someone appointed in a Health Care Proxy.
+As a New York Guardianship Lawyer, I explain to clients that Guardianship proceedings in New York require a formal hearing in Court.
+The Court appointed Guardian, even if a family member, may not be as familiar with a person's health care desires as would someone appointed in a Health Care Proxy.